 - Check your award status.

 A student must have been awarded Federal Work-Study before receiving a work contract.
-If you have not been awarded Federal Work-Study (check your awards), you may visit the Office of Financial Aid AFTER September 17, 2018 to review your eligibility.
+If you have not been awarded Federal Work-Study (check your awards), you may contact the Office of Financial Aid to review your eligibility.
 Financial aid award details can be viewed via Student Self-Service.

 - Search for campus job openings.

-- Submit your completed federal work study contract to the Office of Financial Aid BEFORE beginning a work study position.
+- Submit your completed federal work study contract to your supervisor BEFORE beginning a work study position.

-Federal Work-Study students are allowed to work for multiple departments, but may not exceed the maximum awarded hours allowed.
+Federal Work-Study students are allowed to work for multiple departments, but may not exceed the maximum awarded hours.
 An authorized Federal Work-Study contract is required for each department.

 Important Documents & Links